 Math Center: This center is usually combined with the Fine Motor Activities Center (or also called the Manipulatives or Table Toy Center).
 It would be great to have shelving to place the games and activities on for the children to choose.

 Provide a table and chairs near the area that the materials are so that the children do not have far to walk with the box or bin of items in their hands.

 If the set up doesn’t work for your group, change it!
-Some reasons to change or modify your classroom design may be:
+There are many reasons you may want to change or modify the layout or design of your preschool classroom

 Also, do you use your library as circle time?
 If so, the children have "learned" that this is a place where we sing, dance and move around a lot!

 We change or modify our room design often.
 Dramatic Play moves from one end of the room to the other about once a month!